agussomacal/PerplexityLab2/README.md

 — Dear friend, what you need is __PerplexityLab__!
 Pipelines Experiments Reproducible Parallel Latex Environmentally conscIous jupYter widgets...
 Or something around that lines.
 Anyway, it does that and more!
 Give it a try!

+# Roadmap

+- ISSUE: Multiple nested experiments with nested variables do not work
+- Clean stored results: once experiments converged all results do not opened after a script run should be removed.
+- Memory limiter: check that the stored results do not exceed certain memory limit.
+  - If exceeded then start removing the last accessed results.
+- Add energy consumption